orbitstabilizer/AdvCalc/README.md

 **Q:** Any improvements or extensions?

--   It should be possible to create a template in the source code to parse&lex arbitrary operations.
-For this we should make some updates to make precedence and associaivity handling generic.
+-   It should be possible to create a template in the source code to parse & lex arbitrary operations.
+For this, we should make some updates to make precedence and associativity handling generic.

 **Q:** How does the parser work?